This PDF is the current document as it appeared on Public Inspection on 02/10/2017 at 08:45 am.

 Legal Services Corporation.

-This final rule revises the Legal Services Corporation (LSC or Corporation) regulation regarding fee-generating cases.
-This rule clarifies the definition of “fee-generating case,” clarifies that brief advice is permitted by the regulation, and revises how a recipient accounts for attorneys' fees awards.
+This proposed rule revises the Legal Services Corporation (LSC or Corporation) regulation regarding fee-generating cases.
+This proposed rule clarifies the definition of “fee-generating case,” clarifies that brief advice is permitted by the regulation, and revises how a recipient accounts for attorneys' fees awards.

 FOR FURTHER INFORMATION CONTACT: